 As seen above, it is (currently) difficult to lose money in peer to peer lending when we are well diversified.

 Already diversified?
 Another Lending Club strategy is to become further diversified by lending through Prosper as well.
-I have accounts on both platforms, with my Prosper account earning an even higher return than my Lending Club one (see here).
+I have accounts on both platforms and earn a healthy return on each (see: my 2013 Q4 p2p returns).

 #2 Reinvest Your Returns